cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

 React.
 With Hot module Reload for UI components working fine.
+Use `--hot-only` option, if you don't want auto-refreshing of browser as a result of altering your Playcanvas scripts.

 # 1st Forker's Note (Tobias Wehrum)